sehlen-bsi/botan-docs/docs/testspec/src/16_tls.rst

    -  RSA_WITH_3DES_EDE_CBC_SHA
    -  ECDHE_ECDSA_WITH_3DES_EDE_CBC_SHA

--  TLS handshake with the following cipher suites (for TLS 1.2, DTLS 1.2):
+-  TLS handshake with the following cipher suites (for TLS 1.2):

    -  DHE_RSA_WITH_AES_128_CBC_SHA256